thisisqubika/java-coding-challenge/README.md

 > After cloning the repository, you should be ready to start up the cars application at port `8080` with the command `mvn springboot:run`

 ### The application technology
-Here is the list of technologies within the application structure:
+Here is the list of the technologies we are providing in the application structure:
  - Java 8
  - Spring boot 2.1.4
  - Maven 3.3.9 or above